 Parents: Join our "Berkshire Soccer Academy Families" Facebook group, and connect with other camper parents and guardians.
-You can also call our office and to get connected with a returning family that can share helpful advice with you.
+You can also call our office, and we will connect you with a returning family that can share helpful advice with you.

 Campers: Follow @berkysoccer on Instagram.
-Connect with other campers and get involved in the Berky Instagram contests.
-Tag @Berkysoccer and #berkybraids for a chance to win a \$50 gift certificate to the BSA Camp Store!
-Check out our latest newsletter, the Spring 2016 Berky Blast, for more details.
+Connect with other campers and get involved in Berky Instagram contests and polls.
+Tag @Berkysoccer #Berkylife #Berkygirl.